Farm holidays in ... with Holiday on the Alm

 The best regions for alpine holidays

-Austria and the Alpine region: With 38 farms in Austria and 30 in the Alps , this region is the center of alpine tourism.
-Particularly beautiful: the Hohe Tauern mountains with their glacier views, the Pinzgau region with its gentle alpine ridges, and Carinthia with its combination of mountains and lakes.
+Austria and the Alps are the focus of alpine tourism on bauernhofurlaub.info.
+Particularly beautiful are the Hohe Tauern mountains with their glacier views, the Pinzgau region with its gentle alpine ridges, and Carinthia with its combination of mountains and lakes.

-South Tyrol and the Eisack Valley: 10 farms in Italy , 7 of which are in the Eisack Valley .
-South Tyrolean alpine pastures combine alpine scenery with Mediterranean flair.
+South Tyrolean alpine pastures combine alpine landscapes with Mediterranean flair.
 The farms are often certified organic, the hospitality is legendary, and the food is a blend of Tyrolean and Italian cuisine.

-Carinthia: 10 alpine pastures in Carinthia offer the perfect combination: mountains for hiking, warm lakes for swimming.
-Many farms have their own alpine pastures, allowing you to hike in the mountains in the morning and relax by the lake in the afternoon.
+Carinthian alpine pastures offer the perfect combination: mountains for hiking, warm lakes for swimming.
+Many farms have their own alpine pastures, allowing you to hike in the morning and relax by the lake in the afternoon.
 Especially ideal for families.

 Alpine holidays throughout the year: When is the best time?

-Early summer (May/June): The animals are driven down to the alpine pastures, the meadows are full of flowers, everything is awakening.
-Perfect hiking time with pleasant temperatures.
+The animals are being driven up to the alpine pastures, the meadows are full of flowers, everything is awakening.
+Perfect hiking season with pleasant temperatures.
 Few tourists yet, often lower prices.

-High summer (July/August): Classic alpine season.
-The days are long, the weather is usually stable, and all the huts are open.
+Classic alpine season.
+The days are long, the weather is mostly stable, and all the huts are open.
 Ideal for families during school holidays.
-However, this is also peak season with crowded hiking trails and higher prices.
+However, it's also peak season with crowded hiking trails and higher prices.

-Early autumn (September/October): The most beautiful time for many!
-The alpine meadows turn golden, the air is clear, and there's often an Indian summer with fantastic weather.
-At the end of September, the cattle drive down from the alpine pastures takes place, when the decorated cows descend to the valley.
+The most beautiful time of year for many!
+The alpine meadows turn golden, the air is clear, and often there's an Indian summer with fantastic weather.
+At the end of September, the decorated cows are brought down from the alpine pastures to the valley.
 A festival you shouldn't miss.

-Winter (December to March): Only a few alpine pastures are inhabited or rented out during the winter.
+Only a few alpine pastures are inhabited or rented out in winter.
 Some mountain farms offer winter holidays with snowshoeing, ski touring, or tobogganing.
-Pure peace and seclusion, but only for the hardy and those without car access.
+Peace and seclusion in their purest form.

 Alpine holidays with children: Is that possible?